MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 The Experiment covers everything.
 It's where the Room exists, with Boxes inside of them, and also where the Prisoners live.

 When created, the Experiment generates 100 Prisoners as well as a Room (which comes with 100 Boxes).
-When `run` is called the Experiment sends each Prisoner into the Room to open Boxes, using the above strategy.
+When `run` is called, the Experiment sends each Prisoner into the Room to open Boxes using the above strategy.
 It records how many Boxes the Prisoner had to open to find their number.

 If any Prisoner has to check more than 50 Boxes to find their number, then the Prisoners `fail` to be freed from the prison.
 If all of them get to their Box by opening 50 or fewer Boxes, they `succeed`.